samir-s-hassan/Personal_Website/README.md

 # Personal Website

 Welcome to my personal website!
-I adapted this project from Michael D'Angelo's own personal site available [here](https://github.com/mldangelo/personal-site/tree/main).
+I adapted this project from this template available [here](https://github.com/mldangelo/personal-site/tree/main).

 There are so many personal website templates out there and it's hard to pick one; Motivation is important here.
 I was motivated to make a personal website because